leap-stc/leap-stc.github.io/book/guides/team_guide.md

 - Choose a title, write a short description of the project, and optionally choose a field of science.
 - Then click "Save"
 - Wait for email confirmation.

+#### OSN Support

+For any questions/functionality not mentioned above, please refer to the [OSN documentation](https://coldfront.osn.mghpcc.org/static/osndocs/index.html) or reach out to the OSN support (`'help@osn.mghpcc.org'`)